 Intrusion Prevention Systems

-IPSs (Intrusion Prevention Systems) are used to detect DDoS attacks.
-Cyber security companies employ an IPS to determine traffic patterns that are unusual and clean them out.
+IPS (Intrusion Prevention Systems) is used to detect DDoS attacks.
+Cybersecurity companies employ an IPS to determine traffic patterns that are unusual and clean them out.
 IPS systems can also block events that are potentially malicious before they can inflict damage on a website.
 The mechanism behind IPS is a simple one – it analyzes data packets that are carried on the Internet and spots suspicious ones in order to block them.

 Before reaching a network or a website, on-going traffic may be filtered in a scrubbing center.
 These centers are owned by companies that know how to stop DDoS attacks faster and more efficiently.
 They offer DDoS mitigation services which can be quite expensive.
 However, if your site is very important and you can’t afford to experience downtime, paying for these services is the best option you have.